BNasmith/PTForsyth/PTFWorkofChrist.md

 38 THE GREAT SACRIFICIAL WORK

-the Prophets that is absolutely fatal fatal to the books and to the Church ; and fatal in the long run to Christian truth.
+the Prophets that is absolutely fatal fatal to the books and to the Church; and fatal in the long run to Christian truth.
 There is no greater service that has been done to the Bible than what has been done by the scholars I speak